davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 ## CS 455 - Principles of Database Systems

 ### Database Term Project
-The term project is open-ended, and you need to write a proposal telling me what you and your team are hoping to accomplish.
+The term project is open-ended, and you need to write a short proposal telling me what you and your team are hoping to accomplish.
 The only requirements for the term project are listed as follows:
 - Novelty: You are required to learn and apply something new about databases that was not covered in class.
+- You are required to work in teams of 2-3 students.
 - You are required to build out a significant application.
-- You are required to work in teams of 3-4 students, running and recording progress using scrum.
+- You are required to practice scrum and record daily progress.
-- You must make a final presentation during the last week of classes.
+- You must prepare a final presentation during the last week of classes.
 - Your code is to be managed and submitted via github, with instructions on how to build and run it.

 #### Important Dates
-- Team preferences due: TBD
+- Team preferences due via email to David: Sunday, Oct 30, 2022
-- Team assignments (David): TBD
+- Team assignments (from David): Monday, Oct 31, 3022
-- Proposal submission deadline: TBD
+- Proposal submission deadline: Sunday, Nov 6, 2022
-- Presentation / demo: Last week
+- Presentation / demo: Last week before finals
 - Scrum logs and check-ins: weekly, ongoing
 - Code submission: Finals week